hendrikfolkerts/sestopy/README.md

 - selections constraints in pruning ignored
 - error in semantic conditions function updateModel -> program crashes from time to time
 - Undo / Redo not implemented
+- In documentation: update citations like in this README

 LICENSE